-This page summarises findings from reviews and independent research on the impact of Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS) on the rail industry.
+Findings from the 2021 post implementation review (PIR) of The Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS).

-Are ROGS working well?
+ROGS are working well

 Conclusions and next steps for ROGS